AktechLabs/cirun-docs/docsrc/cloud/custom_images.md

     count: 1
 ```

-## AZURE Custom Images
+## Azure Custom Images

-For making custom images in azure user needs to just capture an existing VM and create the image in a resource group.
+For making custom images in Azure user needs to just capture an existing VM and create the image in a resource group.

 ### Nginx Ubuntu custom image

-Let's take an example of how to create a custom image on azure.
+Let's take an example of how to create a custom image on Azure.
 We will make a ubuntu image with Nginx pre-installed.
 Then we will create a VM using this custom image.
 Here are the steps to achieve the above.

 1. Create a ubuntu VM in a new or existing resource group from the Azure dashboard.
 2. SSH into the VM and install Nginx using.